gtamilse/ansible-lab/roles and templates.md

 6. Change directory to “/home/cisco/roles-templates/”

-7. Create a sub-directory with name “roles” under directory “/home/cisco/roles-templates” using the command “mkdir cfg”.
+7. Create a sub-directory with name “roles” under directory “/home/cisco/roles-templates” using the command “mkdir cfg”.  >> should be “mkdir roles” under the roles-templates dir.

 7. Ensure sub-folder “roles” is created under  “/home/cisco/roles-templates/”